Billotais/bilat.xyz/vita.md

 IMAGE HERE

+With this technique, we don't have any audio artefact at the junction between two samples.

 ## Code

 You can find on this [github page](https://github.com/Billotais/Denoising-with-Generative-Models) all the code used for this project.
 Required libraries are the following